marduke182/ng2-syntax/README.md

                 .name
 ```

-## Using Decorators for less repeated code
+## Using Decorators and minimizing code duplication

-I realize that i have been repeat the same code in almost all my directives.
+I realized that I had been repeating the same code in almost all of my directives.

 ```javascript
 {